erhardsc/wp-init/README.md

 This script assumes you already have WP-CLI installed https://wp-cli.org/

-Add the path to your MAMP PHP Version to your ~/.bash_profile https://laurenpittenger.com/wpcli-error-establishing-database-connection-mamp/
+ - Add the path to your MAMP PHP Version to your ~/.bash_profile https://laurenpittenger.com/wpcli-error-establishing-database-connection-mamp/

 `export MAMP_PATH=/Applications/MAMP/bin/php/php7.1.12/bin`

 `export PATH="$MAMP_PATH:$PATH/Applications/MAMP/Library/bin"`

-Add the path of your script to your ~/.bash_profile to make the script globally executable I generally keep mine in /Users/{user}/scripts/
+ - Add the path of your script to your ~/.bash_profile to make the script globally executable.
+I generally keep mine in /Users/{user}/scripts/

 `export PATH=$PATH:/appropriate/directory`

 run `source ./bash_profile` to update the PATH changes

+- Change the VirtualHost configuration within the script to better match what is on your system

 # Usage